ralphdelia/Climate-Adaptive-Architecture-Tool/README.md

 ```

 ## Usage & Prompts
 The model relies heavily on the existence of a few data points in the input prompt.
-Specifically, Location, foundation type should be included for the best results; other inputs have default fallbacks.
+Specifically, location, and foundation type should be included for the best results; other inputs have default fallbacks.
 For the best results, be sure to include a year in the future, climate severity estimate, flood mitigation features, and structural materials.